HumanSignal/label-studio/docs/source/guide/ml.md

 For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
 For audio transcriptions, the model displays a transcription that data annotators can modify.

-Once a model is connect, the way it works is:
+Once a model is connected, the way it works is:

 1. A user opens the task.
 2. Label Studio sends the request to ML backend.